top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/40_coordinate_systems.md

 Note that in a polar coordinate system, a point has many equally valid names.
 (Exercise to readers: provide two such points and a few of their coordinates each.)

 Now, consider a Cartesian coordinate system $C$ whose origin is at the pole and its positive $x$-direction coincides with the polar axis.
-It is not hard to convert the polar coordinates to the Cartesian coordinates in $C$.
+It is not hard to convert polar coordinates to Cartesian coordinates in $C$.
 (Exercise to readers: consult [](#fig:2d-polar-to-cart) and write out the conversion formulae.)

+Comment: It's nice to have these exercises.
+You may want to consider using the [formal check div](http://book.duckietown.org/master/duckiebook/sec_documentation_manual.html#subsub:check) for these.

 <div figure-id="fig:2d-polar-to-cart" figure-caption="Converting from polar coordinates to Cartesian coordinates.">
   <img src="2d-polar-to-cart.svg" style='width: 15em'/>